Force over Distance: Chapter 22

 “In Ancient.”

-“Which we both understand,” Chloe said dryly.
+“Which we both understand.”

 “Bottom line, though?”
 Eli said, “I don’t think he’ll be much help in terms of figuring out what the heck we should do.”

-“I think it’s up to us,” Chloe agreed.
+“It’s up to us,” Chloe agreed.

 With a supreme effort, Young shifted his head.